top of page

 As many cat lovers know, cats can be very particular about how and where they are touched.
 It is very important to me that my patients are as comfortable as possible.
 I often use treats as a distractor and to help release positive endorphins, and I like to use the Calm and Cozy Cat Wrap for adjustments (https://calmcozycat.com/).
 This is a calming wrap that applies deep constant pressure around the body of the cat which has been shown to decrease blood pressure and heart rate.
 Don’t be surprised if over time your cat comes to look forward to seeing their “chiropractic servant”.
 Cats love being served, and they know what helps them feel better.

-For Horses, Sheep, and Other Farm Animals
+For Horses, Sheep, and Other Farm Animals:

-For Dogs
+For Dogs:

 • Facebook